 In network: 100% covered for children 18 and under.
+Out of network: Not covered.

 One pair of eyeglasses, includes frame and lenses, or contacts every 24 months.
 One routine eye exam per 12 months.

 FAMILY PLANNING SERVICES

 You do not need prior authorization from DHMP or from any other person (including a primary care provider) to obtain access to an in network obstetrical or gynecological specialist.